mna/tulip/doc/rationales/error-handling.md

 ## Explicit Assertions

 As mentioned earlier, there are valid places where we do want to throw errors.
 There are also places where it is idiomatic to do so, because we know we run in a `pcall`.
-That is the case of the `xpgsql` module, when calling `conn:with`, `conn:ensuretx` and `conn:tx` - and also in the `web.pkg.database` package, when a function is provided to `App:db`.
+That is the case of the `xpgsql` module, when calling `conn:with`, `conn:ensuretx` and `conn:tx` - and also in the `tulip.pkg.database` package, when a function is provided to `App:db`.

 To prevent having `assert` calls everywhere in the code, making it hard to distinguish between valid and erroneous uses of those, the `xerror` module defines specific functions with a name that clearly indicates the intent, so that a code search for `assert` would rapidly identify improper uses.